The Pirate Fairy

-The Pirate Fairy (originally titled as Tinker Bell and the River of Doom or alternatively Tinker Bell and the Pirate Fairy) is a 2014 American 3D computer-animated fantasy film directed by Peggy Holmes.
+The Pirate Fairy (originally titled as Tinker Bell and the Quest for the Queen or alternatively Tinker Bell and the Pirate Fairy) is a 2014 American animated fantasy film directed by Peggy Holmes.
 It is the fifth direct-to-video feature-length animated film in the Disneytoon Studios' Tinker Bell film series and the Disney Fairies franchise, based on the character Tinker Bell from J. M. Barrie's Peter and Wendy.
-The film features the voices of Mae Whitman, reprising her role of Tinker Bell, Christina Hendricks as a dust-keeper fairy named Zarina, and Tom Hiddleston as a much younger James Hook.
+The film features the voices of Mae Whitman, reprising her role of Tinker Bell, Christina Hendricks as a dust-keeper fairy named Zarina, and Tom Hiddleston as James (a young Captain Hook).

 Plot

-Zarina, an inquisitive fairy, is amazed by the magic behind pixie dust and is determined to learn more.
+In Pixie Hollow, an inquisitive dust-keeper fairy named Zarina is amazed by the magic behind pixie dust and is determined to learn more.
 She secretly experiments with blue pixie dust, creating variants; however, experiments with the pink variant grow wildly out of control, causing an accident in Pixie Hollow.
-Her supervisor, Fairy Gary, prohibits her from working with pixie dust.
-In sorrow, Zarina takes her experiments and runs away.
+Her supervisor, Fairy Gary, who had forbidden her from working with pixie dust, angrily fires her from her job.
+In sorrow, Zarina takes her experiments and leaves Pixie Hollow.

 One year later, Pixie Hollow celebrates the Four Seasons Festival with performances from fairies of all the seasons.
 During the show, Tinker Bell, Silvermist, Iridessa, Rosetta, Fawn, and Vidia spot Zarina flying around the audience and using pink pixie dust to summon poppies that cause everyone to fall asleep.
-Tink and her friends, who take cover, realize Zarina stole all of the blue pixie dust, which is used to create the yellow dust that fairies use to fly.
+Tink and her friends, who take cover, realize Zarina stole all of the blue pixie dust, which is used to create the golden dust that fairies use to fly.

-They follow Zarina to the coast, where she became the captain of a pirate crew, including a young James Hook, who is apparently the cabin boy.
+They follow Zarina to the coast, and discover she became the captain of a pirate crew.
 The fairies retrieve the blue dust for a moment, but Zarina retrieves it after throwing multi-colored pixie dust at them that switches their talents.
-Tinker Bell becomes a water fairy, Silvermist a fast-flying fairy, Fawn a light fairy, Iridessa a garden fairy, Rosetta an animal fairy, and Vidia a tinker fairy (much to her horror and disgust).
-They struggle with their swapped talents as they search for Zarina and the pirate ship, in the process meeting a baby crocodile that takes a liking to Rosetta's new animal talent.
+Tinker Bell (who is a tinker fairy) becomes a water fairy, Silvermist (who is a water fairy) a fast-flying fairy, Fawn (who is an animal fairy) a light fairy, Iridessa (who is a light fairy) a garden fairy, Rosetta (who is a garden fairy) an animal fairy, and Vidia (who is a fast-flying fairy) a tinker fairy.
+They struggle with their swapped talents as they search for Zarina and the pirates, in the process meeting a baby crocodile that takes a liking to Rosetta.

-They find the ship and sneak in, where they overhear Hook talking about how the pirates met Zarina after drifting off course, and she became the captain with the promise of making the ship fly so that they could plunder anything without getting caught.
-The ship arrives at Skull Rock, where the fairies discover the pirates' camp and a mysterious Pixie Dust Tree, which Zarina has grown using the pink pixie dust.
+They find the ship and sneak in, where they overhear James, the cabin boy, talking about how the pirates met Zarina after drifting off course, and she became the captain with the promise of making the ship fly so that they could plunder all over the mainland world.
+The ship arrives at Skull Rock, where the fairies discover the pirates' camp and a mysterious Pixie Dust Tree, which Zarina has grown using pink pixie dust.